A true vinous experience

 For more restaurants with award-winning wine lists click here.

-One of Jerez de la Frontera’s numerous great cathedrals of wine, the González Byass cellars host a range of different tours, tastings, and wine-matching occasions.
+One of Jerez de la Frontera’s many great cathedrals of wine, the Gonzalez Byass cellars host a range of different tours, tastings, and wine-matching occasions.

-Set in a 16th-century pago (or estate) in the heart of the Salnes Valley that was completely restored in the 18th century, Zarate is a charming venue in which to taste some of Rías Baixas’ finest Albariño.
+Set in a 16th-century pago (estate) in the heart of the Salnes Valley that was completely restored in the 18th-century, Zarate is a charming venue in which to taste some of Rías Baixas’ finest Albariño.

-Based in an 18th-century manor house including a barrel cellar and winery, Bodegas Ribas is Mallorca’s oldest producer, offering tours, tastings, and dinners.
+Based in an 18th-century manor house including a barrel cellar and winery from the same vintage, Bodegues Ribas is Mallorca’s oldest producer, offering tours, tastings, and dinners.

-A short drive from the city of Valencia, the much-acclaimed wines of Celler del Roure are produced on a 17th-century estate in picturesque countryside.
+A short drive from the city of Valencia, the much-acclaimed wines of Celler del Roure are produced in a 17th-century estate in picturesque countryside.
 Weekends only.

 Just an hour to the west of Madrid, this bodega has a beautiful setting in the shadow of the Sierra de Gredos mountains and makes some of Spain’s finest new-wave Garnacha.
 Viewings by appointment.